Bunny1421/Sukuna.github.io/README.md

-# Ryomen Sukuna
+# Name project is Ryomen Sukuna

-jong hong pa chom
+sukuna is my favorite character

-# HOW TO LOGIN
+# 1. HOW TO LOGIN

 User is :admin
 Password is :123

-# Data base
+# 2. Data base

 CREATE TABLE `branchs` (
   `b_id` int NOT NULL AUTO_INCREMENT,